yunwwang/cda-2-fhir-net/README.md

 # CDA to FHIR Converter

 ## Introduction ##
 CDA to FHIR converter takes a CDA/CCD document as input.
-Parse the content to a FHIR bundle.
+Parse the content to a FHIR Bundle.

 ## Limitation ##
 This library currently support the follow sections from CDA document: